seoyeong123/G1/README.md

  ![멘티미터](https://github.com/n1655h/S24/assets/162934997/361dc147-115c-4904-930a-eeecb3760bb2)

  ### 📍How to use a mentimeter?

 1. The teacher accesses the link at the top when you Google Mentimeter.
 2. Create an account using Facebook or Gmail and log in.
 3. Create a new presentation page on the dashboard that is suitable for use in classes.
 4. Click the [share] button at the top right and distribute a survey access link or QR code to students.
-5. Students access the teacher-distributed mentimeter page and post questions in groups in real time.
+5. Students access the teacher-distributed mentimeter page through an access link or QR code.
-6. Students post their answers in real time.
+6. Students post questions or answers in English in real time.
-7. After selecting the keyword that seems to be the biggest word in the entire class as the class opinion, complete the English sentence expressing the opinion and finish the class by speaking together with the entire student.

 ---